coderamen666/srd-v3.5-md/spells/spells-m-o.md

 -   **Duration:** 1 hour/level or until discharged

 This spell grants you a powerful sixth sense in relation to yourself.
-Once during the spell's duration, you may choose to use its effect.
+Once during the spell’s duration, you may choose to use its effect.
 This spell grants you an insight bonus equal to your caster level (maximum +25) on any single attack roll, opposed ability or skill check, or saving throw.
 Alternatively, you can apply the insight bonus to your AC against a single attack (even if flatfooted).
-Activating the effect doesn't take an action; you can even activate it on another character's turn if needed.
+Activating the effect doesn’t take an action; you can even activate it on another character’s turn if needed.
 You must choose to use the *moment of prescience* before you make the roll it is to modify.
 Once used, the spell ends.

-You can't have more than one *moment of prescience* active on you at the same time.
+You can’t have more than one *moment of prescience* active on you at the same time.

 ## Mount